ryguigas0/cs-problems-elixir/README.md

-# ProblemSolving
+# Computer Science Problems solved with Elixir!
-### These are my solutions to computer science problems with elixir
+### These are my solutions using elixir

 ### Unfortunently some explanations and problems are in brazillian portuguese